YosrBennagra/ColorBlast2/Assets/_Project/Scripts/UNITY_SETUP.md

 ### Step 5: Add Simple UI Integration
 1. Add `SimpleUIIntegration` component to the Canvas
-2. The Game UI field should auto-populate with the SimpleGameUI component
+2. The Game UI field should auto-populate with the GameUI component
 3. Configure scoring settings:
    - Points Per Line: 100
    - Bonus Per Level: 50